ad660/G2A4/README.md

 # G2A4

 CFG Assignment 4
-Group 2 -
+Group 2: __THE CRAZY CAT LADY CODER__
-Slogan: \* _The sky is not the limit_ \*
+Slogan: _The sky is not the limit_

 # Welcome to our repository

-In our repositiory we will have the following for your convenience:
+In our repository we will have the following for your convenience:

 1. This readme file will have 6 different markdown text formatting features
 2. We will demonstrate a scenario of how to work as a team on github